 As Cooperative Coffees prepares for its 20th Anniversary Celebrations – we are thrilled and honoured to be acknowledged by the Specialty Coffee Association (SCA) Sustainability Awards, in the business-model category.

 Since our founding, “sustainability” has been a cornerstone of our business philosophy and operating style.
 But even if the SCA named Cooperative Coffees specifically, we cannot overstate the crucial role our roaster-members have played, with their long track-record and vision of putting farmer livelihoods and fairness first!
-It’s been a fascinating and rewarding adventure to see this group of forward-thinking people, both roasters and producers, and their cooperative enterprises grow up together to build and develop this vision for win-win relationships, and to be able to demonstrate with daily actions that when trade is designed fairly, just how powerful a tool this can be for positive transformation and economic justice in farmer communities.
+It’s been a fascinating and rewarding adventure to see this group of forward-thinking people, both roasters and producers, and their cooperative enterprises grow up together to build and develop this vision for win-win relationships, and to be able to demonstrate with daily actions how powerful trade can be — when designed fairly — as a tool for positive transformation and economic justice in farmer communities and beyond!

 “Our roaster-members dig deep to treat producer organizations as equal business partners in the prices they pay, the projects they support, and the consistent harvest-after-harvest engagement they show our origin partners,” explains Coop Coffees General Manager Ed Canty.
 “This award is a testament to the Cooperative Coffees’ community and a great way to celebrate our 20th year anniversary.”